blackjack2015/blackjack2015.github.io/_pages/about.md

 ---

 Qiang Wang is currently an Assistant Professor at Department of Computer Science and Technology, Harbin Institute of Technology, Shenzhen.
 Before that, he was a Research Assistant Professor at Department of Computer Science, Hong Kong Baptist University and a Senior Engineer at Tencent (Shenzhen).
-He received his B.E. degree from South China University of Technology in 2014, and his Ph.D. degree at Department of Computer Science, Hong Kong Baptist University, under supervision of [Prof. X.-W Chu](https://sites.google.com/view/chuxiaowen), in 2020.
+He received his B.E. degree from South China University of Technology in 2014, and his Ph.D. degree at Department of Computer Science, Hong Kong Baptist University, under supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen), in 2020.
 His research interests include GPU Computing, Energy Efficiency, Distributed Computing, and High Performance Machine Learning.

 ## News
 + \[May 2024\] The paper "Pruner-Zero: Evolving Symbolic Pruning Metric From Scratch for Large Language Models" has been accepted by ICML 2024.